itzmeanjan/blake3/README.md

 On the other hand SYCL implementation of BLAKE3 performs good when (single) input size is >= 1MB, then each 1KB chunk of input can be compressed parallelly --- very good fit for data parallel acceleration.
 After that BLAKE3 is simply Binary Merkle Tree construction, which itself is highly parallelizable, _though multi-phase kernel enqueue required (increasing host-device interaction) due to hierarchical structure of Binary Merkle Tree, which results into data dependence_.

 In following implementation I heavily use SYCL2020's USM, which allows me to work with much familiar pointer arithmetics.
 I also use SYCL's vector intrinsics ( i.e. 4 -element array of type `sycl::uint4` ) for representing/ operating on hash state of BLAKE3.
 Another way to accelerate BLAKE3 (as proposed in specification) is compressing multiple chunks in parallel by distributing hash state of those participating chunks across 16 vectors, each with N -lanes, where N = # -of chunks being compressed together.
 N can generally be {2, 4, 8, 16}.
 I've implemented that scheme under namespace `blake3::v2::*`, while simpler variant is placed under namespace `blake3::v1::*`.

+I've also written Binary Merklization implementation using BLAKE3 2-to-1 hash function, which takes N -many leaf nodes of some binary tree and produces all intermediate nodes.
+Note, here `N = 2 ^ i | i = {1, 2, ...}`.
+For binary merklization, each BLAKE3 hash invocation takes 64 -bytes of input and produces 32 -bytes of output.
+Those 64 -bytes of input is nothing but two concatenated BLAKE3 digests.

 **I strongly suggest you go through (hyperlinked below) BLAKE3 specification's section 5.3 for understanding where I got this idea from.**